Relocating soon or Recently moved?

 Arbor Hills Nature Preserve

 This park is so gorgeous that it became one of the most visited parks in Plano most especially during fall season.
-It is in Plano Moms top list of locations for photoshoots.
+It is Plano Moms top list of locations for photoshoots.
 This 200-acre park offers several amenities like 3 miles of paved hiking trail, 3 miles of unpaved hiking trail and a 2.8-mile off-road bike trail.
 There are restrooms available, a covered pavilion which is available to be reserved for special events for Plano residents, and the kid’s favorite part, the playground.

 Plano residents have tons of options on activities, either they prefer indoor or outdoor.
 The Plano recreation centers have some active, fresh and creative members who are there to plan exciting and memorable experiences for the community.
 There are several recreation facilities which offer enriching programs for everyone in the family, both for young and old.
 Facilities include gym, pools, tennis or basketball courts, outdoor pavilions and others.

-The City of Plano has several libraries which by far are of the best in the country.
+The City of Plano has several libraries which by far one of the best in the country.
 The City offers five free-standing library facilities within five miles of every Plano household providing free access to over 700,000 books and other materials.
 This is not just a place for books but also a place to learn, to connect with other residents and to keep updated schedule of events around the city.
 The library offers programs for kids, adults and seniors, different special events every week, and any activities that may help the well-being, and quality of life in Plano.
 They have a seasonal brochure which they published three times a year and it list all the programs and classes at the five libraries.
 You can either pick up a hard copy at the library or download the issue online.

 As stated on the Plano City website, the Plano Library has a vision of being a valuable resource and partner that connects and serves the community of Plano with excellence.
 And below are some of the services that Plano library offers to its residents which are listed at the Plano City website: